dfinity/sns-testing/README.md

    If the basic scenario finished successfully, you should see the message
     `Basic scenario has successfully finished.` on the last line of the output.

    Observe the newly created SNS instance via the [NNS frontend dapp](http://qsgjb-riaaa-aaaaa-aaaga-cai.localhost:8080/).
-When you try to login for the first time, you will need to register a new internet identity for testing.
+When you try to login for the first time, you will need to register a new Internet Identity for testing.

    > If you have successfully executed the above commands, you are now ready to [test your own dapp's SNS decentralization](#lifecycle).